 Saving money is important if you are living poor.
 If you don’t have enough to pay bills each month, you can cut your expenses and use your money to stay out of debt.

 Some easy money-saving tips to get you started are as follows:

 You can use the following posts to get you started and learn to meal plan on a budget.
-Cutting food cost is not only easy, but can save you so much each monthy by being prepared and avoiding eating out.
+Cutting food costs is not only easy but can save you so much each month by being prepared and avoiding eating out.

 –$75 Meal Plan